chunhuazhou/rrfsexps/README.md

 # rrfsexps
 Collection of rrfsv2 exp and configuration files
+**NOTE**: All exp files in this repo are examples, not necessarily up-to-the-date.
+Compare them with the official ones in the latest rrfs-workflow before setting up an experiment.

 1. All are welcome to create PRs and commit their RRFSv2 exp setup files to this repo.